Identity document: Bahrain

 Bahraini citizens must have both an ID card, called a "smart card", which is recognized as an official document and can be used within the Gulf Cooperation Council, and a passport, which is recognized worldwide.

 Bangladesh

 Biometric identification has existed in Bangladesh since 2008.
 All Bangladeshis who are 18 years of age and older are included in a central Biometric Database, which is used by the Bangladesh Election Commission to oversee the electoral procedure in Bangladesh.
 All Bangladeshis are issued with an NID Card which can be used to obtain a passport, Driving Licence, credit card, and to register land ownership.

 Bhutan

 The Bhutanese national identity card (called the Buthanese Citizenship card) is an electronic ID card, compulsory for all Bhutanese nationals and costs 100 Bhutanese ngultrum.

 China

 The People's Republic of China requires each of its citizens aged 16 and over to carry an identity card.
-The card is the only acceptable legal document to obtain employment, a residence permit, driving licence or passport, and to open bank accounts or apply for entry to tertiary education and technical colleges.
+The card is the only acceptable legal document to obtain employment, a residence permit, driving licence or passport, to open bank accounts or apply for entry to tertiary education and technical colleges, and to gain access to online services, such as TapTap and Bilibili.